Can my sister sue my children for partition?

-Yes, your sister can sue you and your children for getting share in the ancestral and self acquired property of the father.
+Yes, your sister can sue your children and you for getting share in the ancestral and self acquired property of the father.
 Your father died intestate i.e. without any Will (testamentary will) hence, all legal heirs are entitled to inherit his properties.

 However, you did not give full information about the facts but I suppose that you have inherited your father’s self acquired and ancestral property.
 Your sister has the right in both properties.